Easy DIY Bed Skirt

 Note: If you are using a bedsheet, and want to use the trim that is on the top of the sheet, you may need more than one sheet.
 Unfortunately, one sheet is NOT enough trim to run all around the bed.
 I had to buy two sets so I had enough trim.
 But, the bonus is I now have two matching fitted sheets to use and swap out for washing.
 The other option would be to buy 2 flat sheets, sold separately, if available, not the whole set.

-It’s time to find your bedsheets or fabric.
+It’s time to find your bed sheets or fabric.
 I purchased my sheets at Target.
 The Opalhouse brand is very nice quality and washed well. (not an ad, I really do like them!)
-There are also great selections at big box, department and discounts stores, like TJ Maxx or Marshalls.
+There are also great selections at big box, departments, and discounts stores, like TJ Maxx or Marshalls.

 If you are looking for fabric by the yard, have your drawing and estimate with you at the fabric store or as you shop online.
 If you are unsure of how much fabric to buy, ask the employees at your local fabric store.
 They are always ready to help with yardage questions.